NoahStolk/Warp.NET/README.md

 | Sound    | .wav                | http://soundfile.sapp.org/doc/WaveFormat/         |
 | Texture  | .tga                | https://en.wikipedia.org/wiki/Truevision_TGA      |

-All these files are converted to one large binary file.
-Warp.NET only builds this content file when compiling in Debug mode.
-When distributing a game, copy the file to the Release output.
+All these files are converted to one large binary file using the `Bootstrapper` class.
+The `Bootstrapper` class will only build this content file when the original assets are present in the file system.
+It is common practice to always build the content file when running in Debug mode for a good development experience.
+When distributing a game, one can copy the file from the Debug output to the Release output.

-To gain access easily to the content files in code, Warp.NET contains a source generator project, which generates classes and properties based on the content files.
+To gain access easily to the content files in code, Warp.NET contains a source generator project, which, among other things, generates classes and properties based on the content files.
 In order for the source generator to find the right folder, add a _C# analyzer additional file_ named "Content" to the root of the content folder:

 ```
 <ItemGroup>